 - General English

-- Indian Freedom Struggle
+- Indian Culture, Heritage, and Freedom Movements.

-- Social Security in India
+- Industrial Relations, Labour Laws and Social Security in India.

 For a detailed syllabus, click on the link: UPSC EPFO Syllabus.